 As I mentioned in a previous post, Mama’s and my relationship and communication skills are a work in progress.
-This is good, because we are so much better than once before.
-You see, I missed out in doing the normal mother and daughter things with her when I was a child.
+This is good because we are so much better than once before.
+You see, I missed out on doing the normal mother-and-daughter things with her when I was a child.
 But as an adult, I am blessed because I get to do some things for her she never could for me.
 That’s not necessarily a bad deal.
-I feel fortunate enough knowing that there is enough stability in my life, although it hasn’t always been this way.
+I feel fortunate enough to know that there is enough stability in my life, although it hasn’t always been this way.

 Okay, so Mama and I don’t always see eye to eye or agree on everything.
 What may mean a big deal to me won’t necessarily be to her, and what may seem mundane to me isn’t to her, but we are working on that communication thing, along with some understanding.
 We really are!

 Just a few days ago, we celebrated Mama’s 80th birthday.
 Family and friends surrounded her with their presence, delicious food (at a Cuban restaurant), and birthday cake, and showered her with several cards and gifts.
 She seemed more comfortable in having pictures taken.
 I am glad she is still a part of my life.
 I am glad she will forever be my mama!

 Please visit She’s My Mama – posted last year.

 12 responses to “Forever Mama”